ascar-io/pilot-bench/README.md

 Center](http://www.ssrc.ucsc.edu/) in [UC Santa Cruz](http://ucsc.edu).
-This research was supported in part by the National Science Foundation under awards IIP-1266400, CCF-1219163, CNS-1018928, CNS-1528179, the Department of Energy under award DE-FC02-10ER26017/DESC0005417, Symantec Graduate Fellowship, and industrial members of the Center for Research in Storage Systems.
-We would like to thank the sponsors of the Storage Systems Research Center (SSRC), including Avago Technologies, Center for Information Technology Research in the Interest of Society (CITRIS of UC Santa Cruz), Department of Energy/Office of Science, EMC, Hewlett Packard Laboratories, Intel Corporation, National Science Foundation, NetApp, Sandisk, Seagate Technology, Symantec, and Toshiba for their generous support.

-This project does not reflect the opinon or endorsement of the sponsors listed above.
+This research was supported in part by the National Science Foundation under awards IIP-1266400, CCF-1219163, CNS-1018928, CNS-1528179, by the Department of Energy under award DE-FC02-10ER26017/DESC0005417, by a Symantec Graduate Fellowship, by a grant from Intel Corporation, and by industrial members of the [Center for Research in Storage Systems](http://www.crss.ucsc.edu/).
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the sponsors listed above.